JonathanXiang/cse15l-lab-reports/index.md

 automatically installed!

-To log in with your CSE 15L account, you will type in the following command except you will replace the "---" with the letters unique to your username.
+To log in with your CSE 15L account, you will type in the following command into your terminal, except you will replace the "---" with the letters unique to your username.

 `ssh cs15wi23---@ieng6.ucsd.edu`